Gyraline Accuracy VS Hunter Hawkeye:

 In the automotive industry, achieving precise and repeatable wheel alignment is critical for optimizing vehicle performance, stability, and tire wear.
 Traditional methods of wheel alignment measurement can be time consuming and require expensive stationary equipment.

 This page introduces and analyzes the Gyraline Platform, an innovative handheld tool designed to quickly measure wheel alignments in the field.
-We will specifically look at the similarity and precision of Gyraline’s camber and total toe measurements when compared to a Hunter Alignment Machine, the current industry standard alignment machine.
+We will specifically look at the similarity and precision of Gyraline’s camber and total toe measurements when compared to an industry standard stationary alignment machine.

 Through rigorous testing and analysis, the precision of the Gyraline Platform has been characterized by a measurement range of +/- 0.020° at a 99% confidence interval for total toe measurements.
 This precision is well within the range of the most stringent industry dictated critical resolution of +/- 0.050°, and is similar to the tools currently trusted in the industry.